 When you are just learning something and reading about it online, it is hard to know what is accurate and what is not.
 So, here are a few tips on making soap, in case you want to do it after reading about it online.

 First, get a digital scale, and don’t even consider a recipe that does not include exact weights of oils and lye.
 Yes, I know our ancestors made soap without a digital scale, but they didn’t buy any of their ingredients, so when they wound up throwing out batches, it was only their time that was wasted.
 In a letter, John Adam’s niece once lamented that she had to make three batches of soap one time before she got one that was any good.
 And the inexact method used a hundred years ago is also why “lye” soap has a reputation as being so bad for your skin.

 Do NOT try to make your own lye.
 While I think it is fascinating that our ancestors made their own lye from ashes in their fireplace, it was a VERY inexact science, and it took years to get the experience to make a decent batch of soap.
 Yeah, if an egg floats in the lye solution, it’s “good enough” to make soap, but how much of the egg should be floating above water?
 A floating egg is not exact.
+It’s also important to note that an egg will float if it’s simply older and has a large air pocket.
 And if the egg didn’t float, you’re supposed to run the water through the ashes again.
 Well, how do you know if it’s too strong then?